Web3Auth/web3auth-docs/src/pages/guides/openlogin-react.md

 ---
-title: How to Add OpenLogin to React
+title: How to Add OpenLogin to a React app
 image: "/contents/openlogin-react.png"
 description: Learn to build a simple React.js app secured by OpenLogin.
 order: 1
 ---

-# How to Add OpenLogin to React

 ## Phoebus superare si illis proelia